cnguyen0607/cnguyen0607/README.md

 Electrical Engineer
 -------------------

 I'm currently an Electrical Engineer undergrad, with a minor in robotics and computer science!
-I am proficient in languages such as C, Python, and MATLAB with an interest in embedded systems.
+I am proficient in languages such as C, C++, and MATLAB with an interest in embedded systems.

 * 🌍  I'm based in Boston, MA
 * ✉️  You can contact me at [cheryln120@gmail.com](mailto:cheryln120@gmail.com)